olafhartong/sysmon-modular/tooling/README.md

   MITRE ATT&CK metadata.
 - `fix-mitre`: preview or apply supported ATT&CK metadata corrections.
 - `analyze`: find conflicts and configuration or performance concerns.
-- `generate-kql`: convert supported MDE KQL predicates into a Sysmon module.
+- `generate-kql`: convert one KQL file, or recursively extract fenced and standalone KQL from a directory and write one Sysmon module per supported rule.
+Directory mode can select Defender, Sentinel, or all query sections and can optionally validate queries with a configurable HTTP analyzer.
+Its deduplication check annotates conditions already present in the main tree.
 - `generate-mde`, `generate-mde-unfiltered`, and `generate-mde-inverse`: generate modules from an MDE configuration.
 - `list-rules`: list discovered repository modules.